21 Amazing Weekend Getaways From Charleston

 Top things to do include the world-famous Georgia Aquarium, Martin Luther King Jr National Historic Site, professional sports, and the World of Coca-Cola.

-There are many hotels in Atlanta you could choose from.
+There are many hotels in Atlanta you can choose from.
 Here are some of the top-rated options:

 Braselton, Georgia